arijitcodes/Contact-App/README.md

 `Stack` : MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS)

-`Technologies Used` : NodeJS, ExpressJS, ReactJS, MongoDB, Mongoose, Express-Validator, BcryptJS, JSONWebToken (JWT), React Hooks, Global State Management using State Reducer and Context Api, Toastify, Axios etc.
+`Technologies Used` : NodeJS, ExpressJS, ReactJS, MongoDB, Mongoose, Express-Validator, BcryptJS, JSONWebToken (JWT), React Hooks, Global State Management using State Reducer and Context Api, Toastify, Axios, Bootstrap etc.

-`Functionalities` : REST Api, CRUD, User Registration, Log In, Authentication, JWT Token, PRIVATE and PUBLIC Routes, Create, Read, Server Side Validation using Express-Validator, Password Encryption using BCrypt, Update Delete contacts based on Users, Unique Contacts based on Email & Phone per User, Global State, Error Toastr Notification System using Toastify etc.
+`Functionalities` : REST Api, CRUD, User Registration, Log In, Authentication, JWT Token, PRIVATE and PUBLIC Routes, Create, Read, Server Side Validation using Express-Validator, Password Encryption using BCrypt, Update Delete contacts based on Users, Unique Contacts based on Email & Phone per User, Global State, Error Toastr Notification System using Toastify, Fully Responsive Web Design using Bootstrap etc.

 `NOTE`: Contacts are stored in a way that two different users can save contact which has same Email and/or Phone Number.
 But, Same user cannot have multiple contacts with same Email/Phone.
 The Email and/or Phone Number is unique for individual user's own contacts.